chmielulu/chmielulu/README.md

 - 🌱 I’m currently learning [Nest.js](https://nestjs.com/), [Rust](https://www.rust-lang.org/)
 - 👯 I’m looking to collaborate on open-source social media
 - 📫 How to reach me: chmielulu#0718 (discord) or jakubchmielewski80@gmail.com
-- ⚡ Fun fact: I'm 18 👦 From a long time I use Linux 🐧 I love running 🏃

 ### Some of my projects that can not be open
 - [Diamentowe Zacisze](https://diamentowezacisze.pl/) (Gatsby, TypeScript)